hammadshaikhha/Data-Science-and-Machine-Learning-from-Scratch/Linear Model Selection/README.md

 # Data
 The notebook uses school level achievement and characteristics data from New York.
 The data is [available on kaggle](https://www.kaggle.com/passnyc/data-science-for-good).
 We use model selection methods to determine a linear model for school level math achievememnt.

+## Dependencies
+* numpy
+* Pandas
+* Matplotlib
+* scikit-learn (just for lasso)

+All dependencies can be installed using [pip](https://pip.pypa.io/en/stable/)

+## Contribution Ideas
+If anyone is interested in working further on improving this notebook, here are some ideas:
+* Code lasso from scratch using numpy (don't rely on scikit-learn)
+* Perform cross validation to find optimal tuning parameter for lasso.
+Compare model selected by lasso to stepwise regression.

 # References
 [Subset selection video](https://www.youtube.com/watch?v=91si52nk3LA)